HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/index.md

-# HCL Leap deployment with an existing DX environment
+# Configure HCL Digital Experience to work with HCL Leap

 Please follow the installation and configuration steps to integrate HCL Digital Experience to work with HCL Leap.